ayeseeem/icm-dpickx/README.md

 Quick Start
 -----------

-`icm-dpickx` lets you use XPaths to select nodes in an XML document and then do the following:
+`dpickx` lets you use XPaths to select nodes in an XML document and then do the following:

 - Express your expectations/make assertions about the selected nodes